Chief, Division of Pain Medicine

 Phone / Appointment Information: 410-955-PAIN (7246)

-Dr. Steven P. Cohen obtained his medical degree at the Mount Sinai School of Medicine, completed an anesthesiology residency at Columbia University, and a pain management fellowship at Massachusetts General Hospital.
-Currently, he is Professor of Anesthesiology & Critical Care Medicine, as well as Physical Medicine & Rehabilitation, at the Johns Hopkins School of Medicine and Uniformed Services University of the Health Sciences.
-He is also Director of Medical Education and Quality Assurance for the Pain Management Division at Johns Hopkins, and Director of Pain Research at Walter Reed National Military Medical Center.
+Dr. Cohen obtained his medical degree at the Mount Sinai School of Medicine, completed an anesthesiology residency at Columbia-Presbyterian Medical Center and performed a pain management fellowship at Massachusetts General Hospital.
+Currently, he is a professor at the Uniformed Services University of the Health Sciences in Bethesda, Maryland.
+He is also the director of medical education and quality assurance for the Pain Management Division at Johns Hopkins and director of pain research at Walter Reed National Military Medical Center.

-In addition to his academic work, Dr. Cohen is a Colonel in the Army Reserve, and Chief, Anesthesia & Operative Services at the 48h Combat Support Hospital.
-He also serves as the Reserve Liaison to the Pain Management Consultants to the U.S. Army and Navy Surgeons General.
-Over the past 3 years, Dr. Cohen has presented data on pain management in service members to the U.S. Congress, FDA and General Officers.
+In addition to his academic work, Dr. Cohen is a colonel in the Army Reserve and chief of Anesthesia & Operative Services at the 48th Combat Support Hospital in Fort Meade, Maryland.
+He also serves as the reserve liaison to the pain management consultants to the U.S. Army and Navy Surgeons General.
+Over the past three years, Dr. Cohen has presented data on pain management in service members to the U.S. Congress, FDA and general officers.
 His research was instrumental in the passage of the 2008 Military Pain Care Act, and he served as an inaugural member of the U.S. Army Medical Advisory Board.